jatnnik/blog/src/content/blog/oop-vs-fp.md

 }
 ```

 By increasing the `strokeCount` field, we modified local state.
 Imagine we do this in many places and now you need to debug where a buggy state assignment happens – this can quickly get a bit chaotic.
-So using pure functions with no side effects, which always generate the same output for a given input, we make our code simpler.
+So by using pure functions with no side effects, which always generate the same output for a given input, we make our code simpler.

 Let's look at the functional code for our cat: